daviscook477/ONI-Mods/README.md

 ## Asset License

 Please ask for permission before using other assets included in this repository.
-Some parts of the binary AssetBundles included in this repository contain recolors of Klei's intellectual property.
-I do not claim to own these assets and will remove them from this repository upon request.
+I.e. art and animations may **not** be used without permission.

 <a name="special-thanks"></a>
 # Special Thanks
 * To [@Cairath](https://github.com/Cairath) for patience and wisdom in `mod-development` and for some config handling code.
 * To [Klei](https://www.klei.com/) for making such an amazing game in the first place and being supportive of the modding community.
+* To the (un)official Oxygen Not Included Discord modding community for support and discussions.

 ## More Mods
 * [Cairath's repo](https://github.com/Cairath/ONI-Mods/)